Financial Cases and Methods

 To explore the effect of financial assumptions on LCOE, select a technology and financial assumptions case.

-To explore the financial assumptions, select a financial parameter (interest rate, rate of return, CRF, debt fraction, and WACC), technology, and financial assumptions case.
+To explore the financial assumptions, select a financial parameter (interest rate, rate of return, capital recovery factor, debt fraction, and WACC), technology, and financial assumptions case.

 The R&D Only Case, the Market + Policies Case, and the methodology and assumptions are as follows: